Birks Group (NYSEAMERICAN:BGI) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Birks Group (NYSEAMERICAN:BGI – Free Report) in a research report sent to investors on Monday.
-The firm issued a sell rating on the stock.
+StockNews.com began coverage on shares of Birks Group (NYSEAMERICAN:BGI – Free Report) in a research note published on Sunday morning.
+The brokerage issued a sell rating on the stock.

 About Birks Group